trblackw/blog/content/blog/lessons-learned-from-one-year-using-typescript/index.md

 Here's the thing, although all the typing might look ~_cool_~, it doesn't really provide us any benefit as a developer.
 This is because
 TypeScript is capable of [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html), which means that your explicit types are, for the most part, pointless.
+Now there are definitely going to be scenarios where the TS compiler's inference falls short, I'd just encourage you to leverage it as best you can until that point.

-You could achieve the exact same type safety as above without the use of an [`interface`](https://www.typescriptlang.org/docs/handbook/interfaces.html):
+You could achieve the exact same type safety as above without the use of an interface:
 ```typescript
 import React, { useState } from 'react';